fhoefling/useful_stuff/README.md

   - **problemset.cls**
     A class to typeset problem sheets, elaborating on the *exercises* package by Roger Jud.

+  - **IOP style for RevTeX 4.1**
+    An extension to RevTeX 4.1 to typeset manuscripts for IOP journals such as the New Journal of Physics.

 # Utilities

   - **math2png**